Grundlefleck/gh-pages-blog/_posts/2014-07-17-sealing-algebraic-data-types-in-java.md

+---
+layout : post
-Sealing Algebraic Data Types in Java
+title : Sealing Algebraic Data Types in Java
+tags:
+ - software
+ - DevoxxUK
+ - Scala
+ - Java
+---

 Recently I caught up on Dick Wall's [Devoxx UK talk](http://parleys.com/play/53b15afee4b0543940d9e5d8/chapter15/about), "What have the Monads ever done for us?"[\*](#footnote_1).
 Dick does a great job of introducing terms such as "monoid", "functor" and "monad" in a way that's easy to grasp, even for Java-damaged minds like my own.
 I thoroughly recommend watching the talk to all developers who have heard these terms and want a simple way to understand them, without trudging through tutorials using silly metaphors like space suits or burritos.